anas1412/Espoir-Analytics/README.md

 ---

+## Technical Terms (Simple Definitions)

+If you are new to Smart Money Concepts (SMC) and Intermediate Term Trading (ITT), here is a simple breakdown of the core terms used in this dashboard:

+* **FVG (Fair Value Gap):** A 3-candle pattern where the first and third candles do not overlap, leaving an empty "gap" in price.
+It acts as a magnet where price is often drawn back to fill the inefficiency.
+* **iFVG (Inversion Fair Value Gap):** A Fair Value Gap that was aggressively broken and closed through by price.
+Instead of acting as its original support/resistance, it "inverts" and acts as the exact opposite (e.g., old support becomes new resistance).
+* **Sweep:** When price briefly pushes above a previous high or below a previous low to grab liquidity (triggering stop losses) before quickly reversing direction.
+It's a false breakout.
+* **ITH (Intermediate Term High):** A swing high that forms inside a bearish Fair Value Gap.
+It represents a strong structural resistance level.
+  * **Internal ITH:** Forms on lower timeframes (under 5 minutes, like 1m or 3m).
+  * **External ITH:** Forms on higher timeframes (5 minutes or higher).
+* **ITL (Intermediate Term Low):** A swing low that forms inside a bullish Fair Value Gap.
+It represents a strong structural support level.
+  * **Internal ITL:** Forms on lower timeframes (under 5 minutes).
+  * **External ITL:** Forms on higher timeframes (5 minutes or higher).
+* **Manipulation Leg:** The aggressive, fast price move that sweeps the ITH or ITL liquidity before reversing.
+It is the specific "trap" set by smart money, and we look for our iFVG confirmation inside this specific leg.

+---

 ## Dashboard Configuration (Simple Explanations)

 The sidebar provides a high-end control panel to fine-tune the algorithm.
 Here is what every setting does in plain English: